StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-user-accounts/manage-user-accounts.md

 ## Check whether a user account has activated multi-factor authentication (MFA)

 Move through the **MFA** section.
-If *Yes* is displayed, the user has activated multi-factor authentication.
+If the user has activated multi-factor authentication, *Yes* appears.

 ## Edit a user account permission profile